rytina/medium-blogposts/Copilot Workspace.md

 Since I am looking for a dynamic solution without static block type checks, the third approach using the block data attributes stored in NBT ([Named Binary Tag](https://minecraft.fandom.com/wiki/NBT_format)) seems the most promising.
 Unfortunatelly the bounding box which is used for collision detection is not stored in NBT.

-After undersanding more about collission detection and block mechanics in Minecraft by trial and error, I finally found the [Bukkit API](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/commits/d0d6ee2829d1d4000685dee2c56f88278571bbc8#src%2Fmain%2Fjava%2Forg%2Fbukkit%2FWorld.java?t=581) which guided me to ask the right instructions into the prompt:
+After undersanding more about collision detection and block mechanics in Minecraft by trial and error, I finally found the [Bukkit API](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/commits/d0d6ee2829d1d4000685dee2c56f88278571bbc8#src%2Fmain%2Fjava%2Forg%2Fbukkit%2FWorld.java?t=581) which guided me to ask the right instructions into the prompt:

 - Use ray tracing (only for server versions >= v1.14; `PluginUtils.getMinorServerVersion()` >= 14) to calculate the fractional Y coordinate of the block below, then subtract it from 1 to determine the height of partial blocks as an alternative to the block type-based approach in `getBlockHeight`.
 - Update the `twoBlocksAhead` location's Y coordinate in `onVehicleUpdate` method to use the height of the block below the vehicle.

 Here you can see the solution which Copilot Workspace provided and it workes out of the box: https://copilot-workspace.githubnext.com/A5H73Y/Carz/issues/48?shareId=cb21d665-2e19-49b1-a179-4e98b04049d4

-When you open the link, you can build the Jar by clicking on the "Open commands" icon at the upper right toolbar and pressing the light bulb for the command you want to execute, as depicted below.
+When you open the link, you can build the plugin by clicking on the "Open commands" icon at the upper right toolbar and pressing the light bulb for the command you want to execute, as depicted below.

 ![Open Commands](images/open_commands.png)

-*The AI will generate the necessary command which can be executed in the underlying GitHub Codespace, automatically initiated by Copilot Workspace with the required build tools.
+The AI will generate the necessary command which can be executed in the underlying GitHub Codespace, automatically initiated by Copilot Workspace with the required build tools.
 There is no manual setup of a development environment anymore.
-Everything is accessible from Copilot Workspace through a web browser—even on a smartphone—eliminating the need for a local setup.*
+Everything is accessible from Copilot Workspace through a web browser — even on a smartphone — eliminating the need for a local setup.

 **Tips:**